 Though all of the above are fantastic options for your New Orleans itinerary, here are a few more:

-- Haunted walking tours or swamp tours: Fair warning, I was told that both of these can be hokey, but I can’t say this is a complete itinerary without mentioning these popular options.
+- Haunted walking tours or swamp tours: Fair warning, both of these can be hokey, but I can’t say this is a complete itinerary without mentioning these popular options.
 Haunted tours take place at night and tell the spooky side of New Orleans, stopping in cemeteries and telling stories with a theatrical flare.
 The swamp tours jet you through the swamps at high speeds outside of the city.

 For more on what’s happening now, check out New Orleans’s official tourism website with event and festival info.

 Though three days will feel short in the Big Easy, it’s just enough time to fall in love with the city and make plans and promises to return.
-Seriously, I was looking up monthly rentals in the Bywater just to see if it would be plausible to come and stay for a while.
+I was looking up monthly rentals in the Bywater just to see if it would be plausible to come and stay for a while.

 Though it was my first time in the South, I’m pretty confident that there’s nowhere quite like New Orleans.
 The culture, history, tastes, and sounds all make it fascinating to discover.
 I also loved that each day of my itinerary was so different, offering up an entirely new experience.